augusteby/soccerprediction/README.md

 We absolutely want to minimise the number of FP.
 Indeed, if the model tells us that we should bet on the winning team, we don't want it to be wrong, otherwise it means that we are losing money.
 FN are fine since we won't lose money because of them.
-Obviously if we would prefer a model that has both low FN and low FP.
+Obviously we would prefer a model that has both low FN and low FP.

 From the previous definitions, we can define the following metrics: